ChenxinWang0210/Find-Lane-Lines-on-Road/writeup.md

 At last, I put the lane line image and the orginal image together.
 ![Lane Lines](./test_images/solidWhiteRight_Lane_Lines.jpg)

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function.
-First, I identified the line segments in the left or right line by using the slopes of the line segments (the line segments with small slopes were filtered out).
+First, I identified the line segments on the left or right line by using the slopes of the line segments (the line segments with small slopes were filtered out).
 Then I fitted the left and right lines using linear functions.
 At last, I specify the two endpoints for each line to draw the left and right lines on the blank image